jmmarreiros/jmwebsite/content/jobs/interships/index.md

 draft: false
 featured: false
 image:
-  caption: 'Internships for junior and senior researchers'
+  caption: 'Collaborations, and internships for junior and senior researchers'
   focal_point: ""
   placement: 2
   preview_only: false